 With this type of furnace, the term variable speed refers to the fan motor’s speed instead of the number of stages or levels the unit goes through.
 The fan motor can move at different speeds to provide fine control of the amount of heated air that moves through the house.

+An advantage of hiring a certified technician to perform a furnace installation for a variable speed system includes enhanced air circulation.
 Even when your furnace isn’t producing heat, the motor in the fan can continue to circulate air.
 This improves your air quality since the air is constantly passing through and being cleaned by your HVAC filter.
 The furnace doesn’t have to come on quite often, which means lower utility bills and less energy use.

 5 Signs It’s Time to Replace Your Furnace